Germany

 • The individual commuter support was increased during the energy crisis, which incentivises longer travel distance between home and workplace and therefore more transport activity.

-• The carbon price increase in the German ETS was temporarily suspended due to the energy crisis.
+• The carbon price increase in the German ETS was temporarily suspended due to the energy crisis in 2022.

-• The ministry objects to a speed limit for freeways, although Germany is one of the few countries without such a speed limit.
-According to Federal Environment Agency research, a speed limit on highways of 130, 120 or 100 km/h would result in emissions savings of 1.5, 2 and 4.3 MtCO2e/year, respectively, which is equal to 5-14% of emissions from passenger cars and light commercial vehicles on highways (Federal Environment Agency, 2022).
+• The transport ministry objects to a speed limit for freeways.
+According to Federal Environment Agency research, a speed limit on highways of 130, 120 or 100 km/h would result in emissions savings of 1.5, 2 and 4.3 MtCO2e/year, respectively, which is equal to 5-14% of emissions from passenger cars and light commercial vehicles on highways.
+It is important to note that Germany is one of the only countries in the world without freeway speed limits.
+(UBA, 2023d).

 • Restructuring of the freeway fee for trucks according to CO2 emissions of the vehicles.
-The funds are to be used to expand railway infrastructure.
+The revenue will be used to expand railway infrastructure.

-• The “Germany ticket” used on all German public transport and regional trains for EUR 49 a month, but the direct impact on emissions in 2030 is very limited.
+• Introducing the “Germany ticket,” which costs EUR 49 per month and is valid on all forms of public transport and regional trains.
+Overall, the direct impact of the ticket on emissions in 2030 is limited.

 Public transport

-Support for public transport has slightly increased, but the government is far from reaching its own targets.
-The government's plans include doubling the volume of rail passenger transport by 2030 compared to today’s level, increasing the capacity and attractiveness of public transport, and raising the share of journeys undertaken by bicycle or on foot, but remain vague when it comes to specific instruments and finance for achieving these goals (Federal Ministry of Economics and Climate Protection, 2022a).
-To date, rail accounts for only 8% and cycling plus walking for only 6% of total passenger transport (Federal Ministry of Economics and Climate Protection, 2022a).
+Support for public transport has somewhat increased, but the government is far from reaching its targets.
+The government plans to double the volume of rail passenger transport by 2030 compared to today’s level, increase the capacity and attractiveness of public transport, and raise the share of journeys undertaken by bicycle or on foot.

-Deutsche Bahn, the national rail company, and the government further plan to invest EUR 86 bn into the rail network by 2030.
-The income from the increase of the freeway fee for trucks will be used to cover half of these investments.
-The other half is still missing.
+Deutsche Bahn, the national rail company, and the government further plan to invest EUR 86bn into the rail network by 2030.
+The income generated from the increase in the freeway fee for trucks will be used to cover half of these investments.
+The source for the remaining half is to be determined.

 Electrification of road transport

-The government target of 15 million electric vehicles by 2030 is not sufficient to meet the sectoral emissions target for passenger transport set in the climate law (Koska and Jansen, 2022).
-This would need to be increased to at least 20 million electric vehicles to meet the emissions target.
-Research finds that the measures in the coalition agreement are too weak to meet the 15 million target (Koska and Jansen, 2022).
-Consequently, additional measures are needed to accelerate EV uptake, including the introduction of a registration tax for CO2-intensive cars, a higher CO2-price, or a comprehensive reform of company car taxation.
+Although the share of electric cars is increasing, both the existing vehicle fleet and new vehicle registrations remain dominated by internal combustion engine (ICE) vehicles.
+Research also suggests that the 15 million electric vehicle target is itself not sufficient to meet the sectoral emissions target for passenger transport set in the climate law (Koska and Jansen, 2022).
+To achieve the emissions target, at least 20 million electric vehicles need to be registered in 2030.
+Additional measures are needed to accelerate electric vehicle uptake, including the introduction of a registration tax for CO2-intensive cars, a higher CO2-price, or a comprehensive reform of company car taxation.

 Carbon price in the German ETS

-The impact of the German ETS on GHG emissions in transport is limited, as the carbon price of EUR 30 constitutes only a small markup on the petrol price (around 7 cents).
-Whether the price will change the investment behaviour of car owners depends on the level and predictability of the price in the future.
-The German Environmental Agency UBA estimates that a price of over EUR 350 would be necessary to reduce emissions to the sectoral target, if the price were the only additional measure (Harthan and Repenning, 2022).
-The government’s own projections report (Federal Environment Agency, 2023) assumes an increase to EUR 125 in 2030.
-It seems unlikely that such a high price is accepted by the current government as it could not agree on a significant increase for 2024.
+The impact of the German ETS on GHG emissions in the transport sector is limited, as the carbon price of EUR 45/tCO2e translates into a relatively small markup on the petrol price.
+By 2026, the price will increase to a maximum of EUR 65/tCO2e (ICAP, 2022).
+Whether the price will change the investment behaviour of car owners depends on the price level and its predictability, which has been notably inconsistent in 2023 and 2024.
+The German Environmental Agency (UBA) estimates that, without any additional measures, an allowance price of at least EUR 350/tCO2e would be necessary to reduce emissions to the sectoral target (Harthan and Repenning, 2022).
+The German government’s own projections report (UBA, 2024c) assumes an increase to EUR 125/tCO2e after 2030 and reaching a maximum of EUR 180/tCO2e in 2050.

 Buildings

-The buildings sector in Germany emitted 112 MtCO2e in 2022, about 15% of Germany’s total emissions.
-2022 emissions were at a new record low, also driven by the high gas price and relatively mild temperatures, but still exceeding the sector target by about 4 MtCO2e.
+The buildings sector in Germany emitted 102 MtCO2e in 2023, about 15% of Germany’s total emissions.
+Emissions for 2023 reached a new record low, driven by gas-saving efforts following the suspension of imports from Russia and relatively mild temperatures, and were in line with the sectoral target.

-Over the years, the emissions have declined, but the decline has slowed in the last decade.
-By 2030, the climate change law foresees a limit of 66 MtCO2e for buildings, which the UBA forecasts will be exceeded, (Federal Environment Agency, 2023).
+Over the years, emissions from this sector have declined, but this has slowed in the last decade.
+By 2030, the climate change law foresees a limit of 67 MtCO2e for buildings, which the UBA forecasts will be slightly exceeded by 1 MtCO2e (UBA, 2024c).

 A draft law to implement this principle for new heating systems received significant opposition.
 Subsequently, the government released a watered-down version, which delayed the start of implementation for some regions from 2024 to 2028, and introduced more exceptions and relaxed the use of wood heating.